 The outside of the mansion is as stunning as the inside.
 As one winds down the long driveway one is first impressed by the formal motor court in front of the house.

 To get to the motor court one must pass through tall, elegant gates adorned with the Crespi crest.
 Central to the motor court is the statue that draws admiration from all who see it.
-At night it has soft spotlights to show it off as well as a fountain that provides a light mist.
+At night it has soft spotlights to show it off as well as a fountain that provides a light mist, an incredible design done by the best fountain contractor.
 This statue, like the few dozen other statues that grace the property’s grounds, are from Italy.52 The Crespi’s had them transported and they have remained in the gardens and paths of the 21 acre estate.
 Next to the motor court one notices the allies of Magnolia trees the Crespi’s had brought in from Mississippi.53

 As one takes in the mansion and its surroundings, it is the beautifully constructed facade of the home that makes one think of fairy tales and brings out curious thoughts of what it would be like to live there.

 The exterior is made of Indiana limestone that was brought to the site by a train whose tracks at the time were where the Toll Road is today.

 The doors carry a Fatio trademark which include intricate carvings with a whimsical tone.

 The home is perfectly proportioned.
 According to Fatio’s daughter, Alexandra Taylor, from the outside, Fatio liked the left side of the house to match the right side of the house and both sides to be in proportion to the center of the house.54